What is Operational Resilience?

 Scenario-specific playbooks

-Measured using RTO and RPO
+Measured by RTO and RPO

 Primarily operational scope

-Periodic review cycles
+Periodic review cycle

 Operational Resilience